-1) Excitation and government tests of the generators whose objectives are to verify the answers of the equipments automatic regulators voltage so much like that of the speed governors from the point of view of stability, to determine the dynamic parameters to be used in the stability analysis and to produce experimental information to the groups of simulation work.
+1) Excitation and government tests of the generators whose objectives are to verify the answers of the equipments automatic regulators voltage so much like that of the speed governors, to determine the dynamic parameters to be used in the stability analysis and to produce experimental information to the groups of simulation work.

-2) Simulation and test excitation systems and speed governor for to allow to syntonize the models used by the software, until to achieve to produce very similar answers to those gotten in the tests.
+2) Simulation and test excitation systems and speed governor for to allow tuning the models used by the software, until to achieve to produce the match time responses with the tests.

 3) Simulation and test of the Power System.
-The first step is to determine the frequency of the poorly damped mode.
-Calculation of the adjustments of the stabilizers of the units 1 and 2 of the plant San Agatón.
-This analysis allowed to define a reliable model for the stabilizers design and a single combination of adjustments was selected so that it represents the condition of maximum damping.
-The power system stabilizers are then designed to maximize the added damping at this frequency and are placed in those generators where their actions will be most effective.
+The first step was to determine the frequency of the poorly damped mode.
+This analysis allowed to define a reliable model for the stabilizers design and a single combination of adjustments was selected so that it represents the condition of maximum damping at this frequency.